raphaelstolt/lean-package-validator/README.md

 ```

 ## Usage
-Just run the LeanPackageValidator CLI within or against a project/micro-package directory and it will validate the [export-ignore](https://git-scm.com/book/en/v2/Customizing-Git-Git-Attributes#Exporting-Your-Repository) entries present in a `.gitattributes` file against a set of common repository artifacts.
+Run the LeanPackageValidator CLI within or against a project/micro-package directory and it will validate the [export-ignore](https://git-scm.com/book/en/v2/Customizing-Git-Git-Attributes#Exporting-Your-Repository) entries present in a `.gitattributes` file against a set of common repository artifacts.
 If no `.gitattributes` file is present it will suggest to create one.

 ``` bash
 lean-package-validator validate [<directory>]